rsachse/luess/README.md

 	install.packages(c("sp", "rgdal", "maptools", "plot3D", "RColorBrewer"))

 You can install the package directly from github by using the devtools package.
-If you don't already have installed it, do it by typing into the R command line:
+If you don't already have devtools installed, type into the R command line:

 	install.packages("devtools")